Hands-on Gear Review

 Compare bouldering crash pad ratings side-by-side >

-Pros: Soft but dense foam with multiple hinges conforms to uneven landing surfaces and cushions short to medium length falls very well.
-It also hauls a lot of gear well and has some handy features.
+Pros: Versatility.
+Soft but dense foam with multiple hinges conforms to uneven landing surfaces and cushions short to medium length falls very well.
+It also hauls a lot of gear well and has handy features.

-Best Uses: Easy, moderate to extreme low-balls and steep cave problems.
-An integral part of a collection of pads for covering uneven landing zones.
+Best Uses: Conforms to uneven landing zones.
 Great for short to medium length problems and steep falls with back jarring landings.
 A versatile general use pad that hauls gear in backpack mode very well.

 The R3 has other unique innovations with its 7 separate "baffles" that keeps the custom shredded foam compact and keeps it from piling up on one side.
 At the same time the baffles allow the pad to flex and conform to uneven landing zone surfaces better than any other pad its size.
 The foam has been shredded into popcorn size pieces giving it a unique, soft and flexible, yet dense and compact feel compared to most other crash pad foams.
 The softness makes for one of the best pads we've tested for cushioning low to medium high (short, abrupt) falls.
 For high-ball falls it tested just about average for its size category.
 The baffles give this pad a hybrid mix of the good and bad qualities from both a hinged style pad and a hinge-less/folding taco type.
 Mainly this means that you get the more reliable landing zone coverage of a taco design with the ability to open up and instantly lay flat like a hinged design.